sashetophizika/batc/README.md

 color_number = NULL  # color of the number inside

 mode = capacity      # c or capacity in percent,
-                     # t or temp in celsius,
+                     # t or temperature in celsius,
                      # p or power in watts,
                      # h or health in percent